akurdya/Dr-Fone-2025/README.md

 > [!NOTE]
-> Wondershare Dr.Fone patched is an efficient application that has been developed to recover lost data from iPhone, iPad and iPod touch devices.
+> Wondershare Dr.Fone patched is an efficient application that has been developed to recover lost data from devices.
 Retrieving lost data is very simple, you can easily perform tasks with just a few mouse clicks.